atom363/sealed-secrets-ui/README.md

 # Sealed Secrets UI

+> This is a fork of [alpheya/sealed-secrets-ui](https://github.com/alpheya/sealed-secrets-ui) built from main with custom Kubernetes cluster domain support.

 Sealed Secrets UI provides a simple and intuitive web interface for creating and managing sealed secrets in Kubernetes.
 This service simplifies the traditional command-line workflow, making it easier for developers to securely manage secrets without remembering complex kubectl commands.

 ![Sealed Secrets UI](./sealed-secrets-ui.png)